Opendigitalradio/DAB-recipes/README.md

 The ODR-Dab suite was awkward to compile by hand and PyBOMBS seemed to be doing most of the SDR related buildchain work.

-Also PyBOMBS compiles UHD and rtl-sdr which is most convient, as UHD provides TX and rtl-sdr RX.
+Also PyBOMBS compiles UHD and rtl-sdr which is most convenient, as UHD provides TX and rtl-sdr RX.

 This repo provides a less involved way of compiling the following applications, so far: